nychealth/Reusable-Data-Explorer/README.md

 - A **geography** is the geographic scale of the data.
 Most indicators have data at the Citywide and Boroughs geographies, as well as data at several different neighborhood geographies, including Community District, Neighborhood Tabulation Area, and UHF42 neighborhoods.
 - Any given **value** is a value for a measure of an indicator, at a geography, for a time period.

-You may notice that the data files (in `/static/indicators/data`) have the following fields:
+Data files (in `/static/indicators/data`) have the following fields:
 - MeasureID: a unique numeric ID for the measure
 - GeoID: a ID for the geographic unit
 - GeoType: the geography to which the GeoID applies; eg, a datapoint might have the GeoID of "1", which means "The Bronx" if the GeoType is "Borough," or "NYC" if the GeoType is "Citywide" (GeoLookup.csv is a reference file for geographies, GeoTypes, GeoIDs, and names).